 But we have spent many mornings mixing porridge in a glass cup and trying to entice the baby to sit nicely on the floor to eat her breakfast … it generally ends up everywhere!

-In the AirBNB, you will most likely find a fully equipped kitchen and whilst it means you might do some cooking, we have found it extremely useful with the little one.
-A decent size fridge for food, a kettle to warm and sterilize things and even a high chair in one of our recent apartments which made life very easy.
+In an AirBNB, you will most likely find a fully equipped kitchen and whilst it means you might do some cooking, we have found it really useful with the little one.
+A decent size fridge for food, a kettle to warm and sterilize things and even a high chair in one of our recent apartments made the holiday with baby much easier.

 Hotels will offer a daily turn down service with fresh sheets and towels, providing that true holiday feeling.
 In an AirBNB it is very unlikely that the accommodation will be cleaned on a daily basis however, when we have stayed for a couple of weeks, a cleaner has visited weekly to keep everything in order.
-One big benefit of an AirBNB when a baby is involved is that they might have a washing machine making life much easier with little ones whom are notorious for using several outfits a day.
-Check with your host before booking!
+One big benefit of an AirBNB vs hotel with a baby is that the property might have a washing machine, making life much easier with little ones whom are notorious for getting messy.
+Once again, check with your host before booking!

 Most hotels will have a concierge and staff at hand to assist with any queries or issues during your family holiday.
 Its easy to call down from your room or stop by at the front desk on your way out to ask a question.
 Compare an AirBNB vs hotel, and we have found in most situations that the hosts do not meet us.
 They have a friend or company contracted to let you into the property, show you around and hand over the keys.
 In some instances the keys have even been in a lock box attached to a lamp post at the front of the apartment block!

 But then there was that time in New York when our hosts treated us to a fabulous lunch at a nearby restaurant and listed off all the celebrities whom lived close by and where to look out for them.
 The AirBNB hosts are always available via text or phone, so it just depends what level of interaction you would prefer.